varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

         }
   }

-With `do_gzip` Varnish will make the following alterations to the headers of the resulting object which cannot be modified in a backend VCL (but in `vcl_deliver`):
+With `beresp.do_gzip` set to "true", Varnish will make the following alterations to the headers of the resulting object which cannot be modified in a backend VCL (but in `vcl_deliver`):

 * set `obj.http.Content-Encoding` to "gzip"
 * add "Accept-Encoding" to `obj.http.Content-Encoding`, unless already